RknInc/Cloud-OS/README.md

 .A computer with 2gb+ of ram
 .5gb of storage
 .a open port
-.ubuntu / debian /ngrx
+.ubuntu / debian /nginx

 port forwarding service

 all code can be ran via running index.html

-Start On Port 8080 Defualt
+WARING!!!

+Make Sure You Have Enough Storage And Regulary Update Your Server

+IF STORAGE RUNS OUT THAT NOW MEANS ONLINE SAVING DATA NO LONGER WORKS